lzhenn/cmip6-to-wrfinterm/ReadMe.md

 ![](https://raw.githubusercontent.com/Novarizark/cmip6-to-wrfinterm/master/fig/var_table.png)

 You may setup your own variable mapping table in `./db/${MODEL_NAME}.csv` if you want to use other models.
 **Any question, please contact Zhenning LI (zhenningli91@gmail.com).
-Since I am receiving many requests recently, please have a short introduction of yourself (e.g. affiliation, research field, etc.) :-).**
+Since I am receiving many requests recently, I may not be able to answer your questions via email promptly, please using GitHub [issues](https://github.com/lzhenn/cmip6-to-wrfinterm/issues) instead, and have a short introduction of yourself (e.g. affiliation, research field, etc.) :-).**